 Current restrictions on businesses

-New rules are in place for businesses that offer outdoor dining and music performances.
-Conditions apply, including use of electronic entry recording and registering a COVID-19 Safety Plan.
+New rules are in place for hospitality venues and hairdressers.
+Conditions apply, including use of the NSW Government QR code system and registering a COVID-19 Safety Plan.

 Penalties apply for venues that are found to breach the public health order rules.